List of Making Fiends characters: Marion

 Marion is a periwinkle, overweight schoolgirl who sits next to Charlotte and talks quietly.
+She is friends with Malachi and the other classmates.
 She has been planning an escape from Clamburg to Canada for years, and tries to in one episode before being stopped by one of Vendetta's fiends; because of this, she has formed a fascination with mining.
 She also collects glass animals.
 She flees at any sign of danger.
 She despises Vendetta for the most part, going as far as hanging pictures of Vendetta on her wall and crossing her out.
 Marion plays the triangle at times.
 When she became best friends with Vendetta, she was blinded of all the power and tried to destroy Charlotte with a fiend she created on her own.
 She is voiced by Amy Winfrey.

 Maggie

-Maggie is a dark blue school girl.
+Maggie is a teal blue schoolgirl.
 She is always depressed because she has lost all hope due to Vendetta's fiends.
 She is convinced that she cannot change anything.
-She spends her free time writing poetry.
+She spends her free time writing poems.
 Her poems, much like her school projects, are about dismal topics.
 Although she fears Vendetta, she loathes Charlotte for being so happy.
+As revealed in the episode "Parents", her father is Mr. Onion Man.
 In the web series, she is voiced by Amy Winfrey.
 In the TV series, she is voiced by Madellaine Paxson.

 Malachi

 Malachi is a dark purple schoolboy.
+He is Marion's friend.
 He speaks in Elizabethan English phrases and refuses to sing or use electronics because he believes it is blasphemous.
 He lives a puritan life and sees the conflicts between Charlotte and Vendetta as a struggle between good and evil, he even describes that the fiends are "unholy".
 He is fascinated with microwaves and thinks they work by evil magic.
 His parents were seen in "Parents".
 He is voiced by Peter Merryman.